+- We may send you a notification if we detect suspicious activity, like an attempt to sign in to your Google Account from an unusual location.

+- We may let you know about upcoming changes or improvements to our services.

+- If you contact Google, we'll keep a record of your request in order to help solve any issues that you might be facing.

+- Google services like

+Photos may send you

+marketing

+communications

+about its product

+offerings like printing

+promotions,

+depending on your

+settings.

+- Google services like

+YouTube Premium and

+YouTube Music

+Premium may notify

+you about upcoming

+changes to your

+subscription.

-Why and how we process data What data is processed Legal grounds We may send you a notification if we detect suspicious activity, like an attempt to sign in to your Google Account from an unusual location.
-We may let you know about upcoming changes or improvements to our services.
-If you contact Google, we'll keep a record of your request in order to help solve any issues that you might be facing.
-Google services like Photos may send you marketing communications about its product offerings like printing promotions, depending on your settings.
-Google services like YouTube Premium and YouTube Music Premium may notify you about upcoming changes to your subscription.
-Things that you create or provide to us: Content that you create, upload or receive (like photos, videos, emails, docs and spreadsheet s).
-Google Dashboard allows you to manage information associated with specific products.
-Personal information that you provide to us when you create a Google Account (like your name and password, phone number, date of birth or payment information).
-Information that we collect as you use our services: To perform a contract with you, such as when you contact Google for support or sign up for communications about product updates.
-When necessary for our legitimate interests and those of third parties, including to: Provide, maintain and improve services to meet the needs of our users.
-For example, informing you about our services, such as to let you know about upcoming changes or improvements to our services.
-Marketing to inform users about our services.
-For example, changes or improvements to our services.
+- Things that you create or provide to us: - Content that you create, upload or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to manage information associated with specific products. - Personal information that you provide to us when you create a Google Account (like your name and password, phone number, date of birth or payment information). - Information that we collect as you use our services: - Information about your

+- contract with you, such as when you contact Google for support or sign up for communications about product updates. - When necessary for our legitimate interests and those of third parties, including to: - Provide. maintain and improve services to meet the needs of our users.
+For example, informing you about our services, such as to let you know about upcoming changes or improvements to our services. - Marketing to inform users about our services.
+For example, emailing users of Photos about a printing promotion.